 We strive to put the customer at the heart of everything we do, but sometimes we get it wrong and for that, we’re really sorry.
 If you have a complaint, the best way to contact us is via the in-app chat or via the web browser chat and speak with one of our support agents.
+You can do it by tapping on your profile (circle in upper left corner) -> Help -> New chat.
 Alternatively, you can submit a complaint via our online form or via email at email@example.com.

 If you choose to send an email, you’ll need to tell us:

 - your name and surname;

 - the phone number and email address associated with your account;

 - how you'd like us to put the matter right.